 \subsection{Proof of discriminator guidance}

-Our discriminator is trained by Eq. \eqref{eq:disc_loss_func}.
+Our discriminator is trained by \cref{eq:disc_loss_func}.
 This loss function can be decomposed into the loss function at each timestep as:

-Here, $q(x_t, y_t)$ is a distribution of real paired data and $p_\phi(x_t)p_\phi(y_t)$ is that of fake one learned by base models.
-By Proposition 1 in \citet{goodfellow2014gans}, for any fixed generators, the optimal discriminator that minimizes Eq. \eqref{eq:timewise_loss_disc} yields:
+Here, $q(x_t, y_t)$ is a distribution of real paired data, and $p_\phi(x_t)p_\phi(y_t)$ is that of a fake one learned by base models.
+By Proposition 1 in \citet{goodfellow2014gans}, for any fixed generators, the optimal discriminator that minimizes \cref{eq:timewise_loss_disc} yields:

-Using this optimal discriminator, we can compute the density ratio between a real and a fake data distribution as follows:
+Using this optimal discriminator, we can compute the density ratio between a real and fake data distribution as follows:

 Assuming the base models perfectly align with the marginal distribution of the real data (i.e., $q(x_t) = p_\phi(x_t)$ and $q(y_t) = p_\psi(y_t)$), we can compute $\nabla_{x_t} \log q(y_t|x_t)$ and $\nabla_{y_t} \log q(x_t|y_t)$ as follows: